 Social Studies follows a cross-curricular progression over the year and focuses on instilling a deep understanding in our students about the way the world works and the rich tapestry of diverse populations and cultures that coexist inside it.
 As BPY celebrates diversity in our own Jewish community, we similarly help our students gain an appreciation for the multiculturalism of our greater world.
 Units of study include communities, geography, civics and history.

 Science at BPY is approached in a hands-on way that emphasizes inquiry-based learning and thinking about the world.
 Under the guidance of Morah Jean, our science specialist, students enjoy two separate science classes each week in which they are encouraged to ask questions and seek answers through interactive activities and experiments.
-Twice a year, the entire school participates in our famous "Discovery Learning Days," which are entire days dedicated to presenting students with a single challenge and enabling them to discover solutions in grade-appropriate experiments and projects.
+Once a year, the entire school participates in our famous "Discovery Learning Day," which is an entire day dedicated to presenting students with a single challenge and enabling them to discover solutions in grade-appropriate experiments and projects.

 Our students utilize technology from Kindergarten onward.
 In 1st and 2nd grades, students learn the fundamentals of coding in a weekly class.
 In Kindergarten through 5th grade, we also have iPad carts and stations and a Chromebook cart to be used for directed and project- based learning.
 All BPY classrooms, beginning in kindergarten, are equipped with SMART Boards as well.
 As part of the school’s “jumping into the STREAM” (science, technology, robotics, engineering, art, and math) initiative, we have introduced robot toys, coding games, 3D printers, and 3D design software to integrate concepts of digital fluency, in fulfillment of the standards of the National Education Technology Program, and to provide the students with a background in programming and engineering skills that will set them up for success in high school, college, and beyond.
 Students also use digital and online educational resources and carefully curated apps to extend and transform their learning, conduct research, create multimedia projects, and practice skills.